bomj321/test-delivery/README.md

 # Hi, I am José Ortega, this is a test for a Peruvian company

-This a MVP created with Node.js, React.js and Mysql
+This a MVP created with Node.js, Express, React.js and Mysql

 # Instructions